isomerpages/tp-virtualcampus/_events/Highlights/Temasek Olympiad x SpecTACular.md

 Shai’s beats end your evening on an epic high, and make this a sticky TP memory for many years to come!</p>
 <p></p>
-<p>Whether you are a Freshman or not, this amazing line-up is for all of
+<p>Whether you are a Freshman or not, this amazing line-up is for all our
-you – so rally your friends and let’s kick off the new academic year in style.</p>
+students – so rally your friends and let’s kick off the new academic year in style.</p>
 <p></p>
 <p>See you there!</p>
 </div>